Sam-SSTU/ML-for-High-Schoolers/README.md

 7. Delve into the math: Yes, you do need university level math skills, but if you're an extremeley strong math student, there's nothing stopping you from taking some online courses.
 Microsoft has a free [course](https://www.edx.org/course/essential-math-for-machine-learning-python-edition-2) that I've heard good things about, and requires just High School-level maths.
 This [Quora thread](https://www.quora.com/How-do-I-learn-mathematics-for-machine-learning) also has some great resources that you should check out.
 [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw/playlists) is a famous name in the community too, as his Youtube videos are fantastic for learning the maths (primarily linear algebra and calculus) behind some of these more complicated concepts.

+# Advance up-to-date info.
+Engage in Hands-On Projects
+Contribute to Open Source: Join open-source AI projects on GitHub.
+Contributing to these projects will expose you to real-world codebases and collaborative development environments.
+Build Your Own AI Projects: Create end-to-end AI solutions.
+For example, develop a machine learning model to predict stock prices, or design a chatbot using natural language processing (NLP).
+Document your process and share your projects on platforms like GitHub or personal blogs.
+3. Stay Current with Cutting-Edge Research
+Read AI Research Papers: Follow AI conferences like NeurIPS, ICML, and CVPR.
+Start with survey papers to get an overview, then dive into specific topics that interest you.
+Websites like arXiv.org are great for accessing the latest research.
+Experiment with State-of-the-Art Models: Implement and experiment with cutting-edge models such as GPT, BERT, GANs, and GNNs.
+Many of these models have open-source implementations available, which you can use as a starting point.
+4. Cross-Disciplinary Learning
+Explore AI in Different Domains: Apply AI techniques to fields like bioinformatics, healthcare, robotics, or autonomous vehicles.
+This will give you a broader perspective and help you understand how AI can solve diverse real-world problems.
+Learn Data Engineering: Master tools and techniques for handling large datasets, such as SQL, Hadoop, and Apache Spark.
+Understanding data pipelines and data preprocessing is crucial for deploying AI models in production.
+5. Participate in Competitions
+Join Kaggle Competitions: Kaggle is an excellent platform for honing your skills.
+Start with simpler competitions and progressively tackle more complex challenges.
+The experience will help you understand how to approach real-world problems and improve your problem-solving skills.
+Engage in AI Hackathons: Participate in AI hackathons, which often focus on solving specific problems within a limited time.
+This will help you develop quick thinking and teamwork skills, as well as learn how to apply AI under pressure.
+6. Network and Professional Development
+Join AI Communities: Engage with AI communities online (like Reddit’s Machine Learning sub) or offline through meetups and conferences.
+Networking with other AI enthusiasts can provide opportunities for collaboration and learning.
+Seek Internships or Research Assistant Positions: Look for internships or research opportunities that allow you to work on AI projects.
+This will give you hands-on experience and help you build a strong portfolio for future academic or professional pursuits.

++hackathon

 ## Conclusion

 I wish everyone the best of luck in undertaking this learning path.
 I've heard too many people say Machine Learning and Artificial Intelligence is too complicated to learn as a high school student to not write this - with a well-paved learning path, it can be done by anyone.
 Its just that due to the field being so new and generally thought of as a graduate field of study, theres a lack of one for high school students.